 Applied Behaviour Analysis- ABA

-ABA is an evidence-based approach to teaching meaningful skills and addressing behaviours that get in the way of learning and connection.
+ABA is an evidence-based approach to teaching meaningful skills and addressing behaviours that conflict with learning and connection.
 It applies the science of behaviour change to build communication, independence, social abilities, and daily living skills.
 Modern ABA is collaborative and compassionate.
 Goals are tailored to each child, strategies are ethical and trauma-informed, progress is carefully measured, and new skills are practised across home, school, and community settings to ensure they become part of everyday life.

 It is highly advisable to seek ABA services only with credentialed practitioners.

 A BCBA is a highly trained professional therapist who specialises in Applied Behaviour Analysis.
-They design, supervise, and adjust your child's ABA program to help them learn new skills and reach their full potential.
+They design, supervise, and adjust your child's ABA program to help them learn and maintain new skills.
+The goal for every BCBA is to maximize independence and connection.

 To become a BCBA, one must:

-Have at least a Master's degree (in Psychology or related field)
+Have a Master's degree (in Psychology or related field)

 Complete 1,500 - 2,000 hours of supervised practice